 Pour 1/4 cup of your leftover sour cream into 1 cup of buttermilk and mix well.
 Cover with a paper napkin and secure it with a rubber band and allow it to set for about 15 hours before you store it in the fridge.

 Notes: I did not have buttermilk on hand and so I poured milk into the cream and then added 2 teaspoons lime juice — you can see that in the pictures.
 Once you place it in the fridge, the sour cream will continue to turn more sour as you’re only slowing down the fermentation by keeping it in the fridge.
 If the sour cream has not set in 12 hours, it probably need more time to set.
-Let it sit in a warm place like the oven for a few hours.
+Let it sit in a warm place, like in the oven for a few hours.
+When you try to pour it out, the sour cream in the bottle or jar must move as one mass— this is when you know it’s set.
 Every time you use sour cream, give it a good stir and then scoop it out.
 It should last in the fridge for about 10 days; discard it if you see it turning yellow or get a bad/mouldy smell.
 Store small amounts in 2-3 little container so you’re not tainting the sour cream every time you use some.

 Sour Cream (Wikipedia)